sk2/ank_legacy_v2/doc/source/quickstart.rst

 -----

 The ``--ospf`` option will create an IGP configuration for OSPF where as ``--isis`` will create an IGP configuration for ISIS.
-BGP configuration will be created automatically if the ASN properties field is present for a node (as described above).
+BGP configuration will be created automatically if the asn properties field is present for a node (as described above).

 The script will place all of the files it creates in a directory called ank_lab.
 It generate a .gz file which can be uploaded into the Junosphere 'Library' where it will be unpacked ready for use.
 A subdirectory will be created called ``junos_lab``.
 This will contain the resulting ``Topology.vmm`` and ``configset`` directory, in which you will find the per-router configuration files.
 Previous configuration files are stored in the ``ank_lab/archive`` directory.